zacmiki/golf/README.md

 ## Improving the README for Handicap Visualizer App

-### Handicap Visualizer App

-This repository contains a Streamlit web application for visualizing handicaps for golfers.

 ### Access the App

 Click the button below to access the Handicap Visualizer App: